Sister Rosetta Tharpe: 1964 European tour

 In April and May 1964, Tharpe toured Europe as part of the Blues and Gospel Caravan, alongside Muddy Waters and Otis Spann, Ransom Knowling, and Little Willie Smith, Reverend Gary Davis, Cousin Joe, Sonny Terry, and Brownie McGhee.
 Tharpe was introduced on stage and accompanied on piano by Cousin Joe.
 Under the auspices of George Wein, the Caravan was stage-managed by Joe Boyd.
 A concert, in the rain, was recorded by Granada Television at the disused railway station at Wilbraham Road, Manchester, in May 1964.
 The band performed on one platform, while the audience was seated on the opposite platform.

-According to Chris Lee of the University of Salford, the 1964 Manchester show "influenced nearly everyone who saw it" and was as important as the Sex Pistols' June and July 1976 show at the city's Lesser Free Trade Hall, which spurred attendees Morrissey, Mark E. Smith, and the musicians who would become Joy Division and Buzzcocks into action.
+According to Chris Lee of the University of Salford, the 1964 Manchester show "influenced nearly everyone who saw it".

 Later life and death

-Tharpe's biographer said in 2018, "she influenced Elvis Presley, she influenced Johnny Cash, she influenced Little Richard".
+Tharpe's biographer said in 2018: "She influenced Elvis Presley, she influenced Johnny Cash, she influenced Little Richard".
 When asked about her music and about rock and roll, Tharpe is reported to have said, "Oh, these kids and rock and roll — this is just sped up rhythm and blues.
 I've been doing that forever".

 Tharpe's performances were curtailed by a stroke in 1970, after which one of her legs was amputated as a result of complications from diabetes.
 On October 9, 1973, the eve of a scheduled recording session, she died in Philadelphia, Pennsylvania, as a result of another stroke.
 She was buried at Northwood Cemetery in Philadelphia.